 A sinus infection is known to dehydrate you heavily, so make sure you drink enough fluids.
 Apart from drinking lots and lots of water, try to drink some orange juice also as it can help you fight infections and reduce inflammation.
 Some teas, especially green tea, hot soups, or just warm water, can also provide relief from a sore throat.
 Avoid having milk as it leads to a build-up of mucus in the sinus cavity.
 You may also contact your doctor to understand which fluids can help you manage or get rid of the infection.

 Here are a few tips to help you manage a sinus infection while you are breastfeeding.

-- Take rest as much as possible.
+- Take as much rest as possible.

-- Follow your doctors’ instructions.
+- Follow your doctors’ instructions to the T.